-- 4.2.1 Structure interactions: This TRA would not interact with other airspace structures in the region.
-There are a number of restricted areas within the proposed TRA boundaries: R154 and R155 are decommissioned power stations and transit through these areas will be requested.
-NPAS has an outstanding agreement with the owner of the sites, Magnox, and would notify them prior to entry. - 4.2.2 Hours of operation: The hours of operation differ as the trial progresses through the three stages.
-Stages 1-2 will occur at nighttime between 22:00 and 04:00, Stage 3 will include daytime operations between 10:00 and 15:00 but may also include further nighttime operations as described in 2.5 High-level trial plan.
+- 4.2.1 Structure interactions: This TDA would not interact with other airspace structures in the region.
+There are a number of restricted areas within the proposed TDA boundaries: R154 and R155 are decommissioned power stations and transit through these areas will be requested.
+NPAS has an outstanding agreement with the owner of the sites, Magnox, and would notify them prior to entry. - 4.2.2 Hours of operation: The hours of operation are the same for both stages.
+Activation will occur at nighttime with a duration of up to 6 hours between 22:00 and 04:00.
 All operations will occur on weekdays. - 4.2.3 Frequency of operation: On average we aim to fly 5 flights per week, though some weeks may be more, some weeks fewer.